Is Sport Management A Good Major? Benefits, Salary, & Requirements

 Conclusion: Is sport management a good major?

 Just like every other major, sport management comes with its own benefit and challenges.
-While the benefits may look attractive, you must be ready to face the challenges as well.
+While the benefits may look attractive, you must also be ready to face the challenges.

 But overall, it’s quite a good major that’s competitive and lucrative for those with the right skills and passion for sports.
-So if you belong to such a category, I would encourage you to give it a shot.
+So if you belong to such a category, I would encourage you to try it.

 Thanks for reading.